-1. Don’t Miss Duck and Truffles in the Dordogne at Domaine La Sitelle.
+1. Don’t Miss Duck in the Dordogne at Domaine La Sitelle.

 The Dordogne has a relaxed yet decadent food scene—and this villa is just minutes from Nerac, the birthplace of foie gras.
 The Saturday markets are unbelievable, perfect for finding elusive black summer truffles.